Skip to main content

 If you operate your business as a sole proprietor, you’ll need to use the Schedule C (Form 1040) to report your income and expenses and file your annual tax return.

-Ways to Save Money When Filing Taxes If You’re Self-employed
+Ways to Save Money When Filing Taxes If You’re Self-Employed

 It might be possible to save money when filing taxes, but it’s important that you first understand the difference between tax deductions and tax credits to decide which applies to you.